 Sharing defeats and admitting failure is a powerful cultivator of motivation, allowing you to move past the failure.
 Work through the emotion instead of taking it out on someone else.
 Then move on to something more constructive.

-Sharing these vulnerable moments also cultivates deeper connection with peers.
+Sharing these vulnerable moments also cultivates a deeper connection with peers.

 9. Do what you love (sort of).